 Figure 59.
 Graph of estimated reductions by NYC resulting from the Plan.
 For its starting point, the graph ignores the new marine transfer stations and also the large-scale uses of tropical hardwoods by public benefit corporations.

-Yet, in the text of the Plan, a different scenario is revealed.
-Given the use of greenheart by DSNY and the time it will take DOT to evaluate alternatives, the use by PBCs and NYCTA, and even the continuing use by DPR, a different outcome becomes apparent.
+Yet, in the text of the Plan, a different story is depicted.
+Given the use of greenheart by DSNY and the time it will take DOT to evaluate alternatives, a different outcome is revealed.